23135 Pheidas: Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 9 March 2001 (M.P.C.
 42327).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after the Athenian warrior Pheidas from Greek mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after the Athenian warrior Pheidas from Greek mythology.
 In the Trojan War, Pheidas followed his leader Menestheus and fought to prevent Hector from reaching the Greek ships.

 Physical characteristics

 Pheidas is an assumed C-type asteroid, a typical spectral type besides the D- and P-types among the population of Jovian asteroids.